 (iv) the cause of any death, personal injury or damage to property which is or may be attributable to the form of energy to which his or her powers relate.

-[Section 14 amended by No. 5 of 2007 s.
+[Section 14 amended: No. 5 of 2007 s.
 14.]

 15. Incriminating statements